 By writing trendy hashtags and adding a few you’ve come up with yourself, you will be seen as more original than most other pages.
 You can use services like Trust My Paper to proofread and format your captions and hashtags before publishing each post on Instagram.
 Experiment with different hashtags until you experience an uptick in user engagement due to your new tags.

 Repeat your hashtags in multiple posts

 Create a set of five or more hashtags to use in each subsequent post and add new, low-trending hashtags to the mix.
 That way, multiple posts on your page will have the same hashtags, and you will be able to determine why people are or aren’t coming.
+Either way you can get access to Instagram profile viewer by Explore IG to look at the interests of people.
 Changing your hashtags sporadically and from post to post will have the opposite effect.

 Pair your hashtags with original writing